Your Ultimate Guide to the Boston Area’s 21 Best Breweries Right Now

 Dorchester Brewing Company

 Boston’s largest neighborhood got its very own craft brewery in 2016—and also the city’s only state-of-the-art contract brewery, where world-renowned brands and locals alike can produce their own beers for the wider market.
-Dorchester Brewing Co. hasn’t rested on its laurels, though: In 2020, it will also boast Dorchester’s first rooftop beer garden, as well as a permanent home for longtime pop-up M&M BBQ.
-Meanwhile, the taproom hosts myriad events, and along with house brews like Embarrassment of Riches IPA, Clapp’s Cream Ale, and a sour called Stone Fruit Steve Austin, there’s beer on draft from the network of tenant-brewers like Hudson’s Medusa and Maine’s Lone Pine.
+Dorchester Brewing Co. hasn’t rested on its laurels, though: In 2020, for instance, it opened Dorchester’s first rooftop beer garden, as well as a permanent home for longtime pop-up M&M BBQ.
+Meanwhile, the taproom hosts myriad events, and along with house brews that might include Embarrassment of Riches IPA, Clapp’s Cream Ale, or a sour called Stone Fruit Steve Austin, there’s beer on draft from the network of tenant-brewers like Hudson’s Medusa and Maine’s Lone Pine.

 Exhibit ‘A’ Brewing Company

 A 40-minute drive or Commuter Rail ride out to this Framingham brewery is well-worth the effort: Longtime Massachusetts brewer Matthew Steinberg’s original beers like the Cat’s Meow IPA, Goody Two Shoes Kolsch, and Briefcase Porter are world-class.
-A host of regular live music performances, food trucks, and other family-friendly programming, it will only continue to be a draw: After a couple scrappy years establishing itself in the original home of Jack’s Abby, Exhibit ‘A’ has purchased a building across the street to add a seasonal beer garden, with even more community-centered amenities to come in 2020.
+A host of regular live music performances, food trucks, and other family-friendly programming, it will only continue to be a draw: After a couple scrappy years establishing itself in the original home of Jack’s Abby, in 2019 Exhibit ‘A’ purchased a building across the street to add a seasonal beer garden.

 Harpoon Brewery and Beer Hall